Political Power and Market Power: Differential Exposure Design

-We utilize economy wide pro-merger shocks at different times to construct a time-varying instrument similar to the \cite{bartik1991benefits} instrument.
+We utilize economy-wide pro-merger shocks at different times to construct a time-varying instrument similar to the \cite{bartik1991benefits} instrument.
 At various times during our sample, mergers have been particularly popular (or unpopular) compared to the overall trends.
 We measure these shocks, and interact them with measurements of a firm (or industry's) exposure to these shocks.
-As we show later, our has a strong first stage.
+As we show later, our instrument has a strong first stage.